patrikvalentiny/searc/README.md

-# SEARC - Enron Email Dataset Search Engine
+# searc - Enron Email Dataset Search Engine
 A distributed system for cleaning, indexing, and searching the Enron email dataset.

 ## Introduction